castaned/ML-integration-CMSSW/docs/getting-started/02_architecture.md

 * **Inference deployment**: The final stage involves applying the trained model to new data to make predictions or classifications.

 The dashed red square in the diagram specifically highlights the training part, which is designed to run in different computing environments.
-While this documentation primarily focuses on execution within the LXPLUS ecosystem, we provide an example for runnning it on a different cluster [ACARUS section](somewhere).
+While this documentation primarily focuses on execution within the LXPLUS ecosystem, the machine learning module can be executed on any cluster, server, or local machine

 Throughout this documentation we work within the CMS ecosystem.
 The framework leverages CMSSW releases, which contain the necessary physics objects, algorithms, and packages requiered for the data processing part.